AniDev2/TinDog/README.md

-# TinDog
-TinDog - Tinder for Dogs and their Owners
+# TinDog - Tinder for Dogs and their Owners

 ## Project Overview
 TinDog is a responsive Bootstrap layout created for learning purposes during the Angela Yu's "Complete 2023 Web Development Bootcamp".